By now, nearly everyone knows about GDPR and how it completely changed the way the world views privacy rights.

 - Description of the data subjects categories and categories of personal data collected

-- All recipients who have (or will) received the data collected, including international recipients
+- All recipients who received or will receive the data collected, including international recipients

 - Time limits for erasing the collected data, when possible

-- Description of the security measures used to protect the data
+- Description of the security measures protecting the data

-Article 32 of the GDPR is a very important section for IT security and cybersecurity professionals.
+GDPR Article 32 is a very important section for IT security and cybersecurity professionals.
 This section lays out the steps organizations should follow to secure private data.
 These steps include:

 - Pseudonymizing personal data and protecting it with encryption